How to Create Your Content in Talla

 Talla allows you to organize information into Content Blocks within a page.
-Content Blocks are denoted by H1 Headers and the content underneath each H1.
-A page can have multiple H1 Headers but a Content Block has only one.
-The Content Block can contain lists, tables, paragraphs, links, and automations.
+Content Blocks are denoted by Header 1 to Header.
+5 Headers and the content underneath each header.
+A page can have multiple Headers but a Content Block has only one at each level.
+The Content Block can contain lower-level sub-content blocks, lists, tables, paragraphs, links, and automation.
 The Content Block is the unit of information evaluated and returned for any user request.

 - A Content Block should be clear, concise, and accurate

-- Each section should cover a discrete topic with unique value
+- Each section should cover a discrete topic with a unique value

 - If the Content Block has a large amount of information it will be truncated within chat and a link will be given to the user to view in Talla.

-What is the difference between H1 and H2?
+What is the difference between Header 1, Header 2, Header 3, Header 4, and Header 5?

-- H2s can help you organize different questions related to things like different product lines, upcoming sprint launch, customer success status updates, etc.
+- You can use sub-headers to organize different questions related to things like different product lines, upcoming sprint launch, customer success status updates, etc.

-- Try and have each block answer a specific question.
+- Each block should answer a specific question.

 - For the best results for your users, consider using Who/What/Where/When/Why type questions.

-PRO TIP: When creating a page I would always use the verify option to be sure your content is kept up to date.
+PRO TIP: When creating a page, use the verify option to be sure your content is kept up to date.
 We have several options whether it be weekly or monthly verifications.
-Great for product releases and FAQs that become outdated overtime.
+Great for product releases and FAQs that become outdated over time.